dwwatson1/coronavirus_pandemic_playbook/README.md

 ### Description of Data Sources

-Our primary dataset for this project consist of over 27 million rows of unique patient Covid-19 data and was sourced from the Center for Disease Control and Prevention (CDC) Case Surveillance Public Use Data.
-It consists of 19 columns of patient specific attributes that will be reduced to 16 columns.
-Two other tables have been identified, and include data based on Religion by State and State Covid-19 Policy Mandates by state.
-These tables will be joined to the reconstructed primary database which will be indexed by the 50 US states and its territories.
-As we refine our Questions to Investigate, we may see fit to remove more columns due to numerous missing values.
+As stated in the Data Exploration subheading, our original dataset consisted of over 27 million rows of unique patient Covid-19 data sourced from the Center for Disease Control and Prevention (CDC) Case Surveillance Public Use Data.
+Having analyze the quality of our data, we quickly pivoted to finding specific data that would support our model, have minimum missing data and null values.
+Our primary dataset with will be constructed by merging primary demographic information from the CDC, US census data from US Census Bureau  and qualitative survey data from Gallup.

 Applying the SQL code on the primary dataset, the reconstructed dataframe will be grouped by state and the data values will become the columns with the patients become the measure to be counted.
 In brief, the current primary dataset will be grouped with columns expanded.